IIIF/api/source/api/annex/notes/design_patterns.md

 ## 1. Overview

-This document aims to lay out the design principles that have been adopted during the creation of the IIIF specifications, and explain the reasons for adoption.
-These principles are intended to guide ongoing and future work within the community in order to maximize the likelihood of consistency.
+This document aims to describe, rationalize, and document the design principles that have evolved around the creation of the IIIF specifications to date.
+These principles should be used as a guide for ongoing and future work in order to promote consistency across the growing number of IIIF specifications.

 The principles do not speak to the process by which the specifications are written and managed over time.
 For notes on the adopted approaches for these, please see: